John Kei: Biography

 John Refra was born in Kei islands of Southeast Maluku.
 His nickname "John Kei" refers to his hometown.
 He immigrated to Jakarta in 1991 and founded the organization AMKEI in 2000.

 AMKEI grew into a major debt collecting ring and competed with debt collectors of fellow Ambonese gangster Basri Sangaji from North Maluku.
 At the height of their rivalry, two gangs clashed when Basri's clan was serving as security at a disco in West Jakarta.
 Two of his men were killed and the case was tried at the West Jakarta District Court.
 During the trial, another clash broke out between the two gangs, which resulted in the killing of John Kei's older brothers, Walterus Refra Kei and Semmy Kei.

 John Kei allegedly ordered a hit on Basri Sangaji as retaliation.
 Basri Sangaji was murdered at the Hotel Kebayoran Inn on October 12, 2004.
 John Kei's gang members were suspected to be involved in the homicide and eight of them were named suspects, and John Kei was arrested by the Greater Jakarta Metropolitan Regional Police (Polda Metro Jaya).
 However, he was released due to the lack of evidence.
 John Kei's clan came out dominant in the aftermath of this rivalry due to Basri's downfall.

 John Kei was arrested again in 2008 by the Special Anti-terror Detachment in Ohoijang Village, Tual, Maluku, on August 11, 2008.
-He was suspected of torturing and cutting off the fingers of Charles Refra and Jemry Refra, who are John Kei's brothers.
+He was suspected of torturing and cutting off the fingers of Charles Refra and Jemry Refra, both of whom were his brothers.
 John Kei was tried at the Surabaya District Court on March 3, 2009.
 The Surabaya District Court sentenced John Kei to eight months in prison.